industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

     Arguments:
         x (float): the number for which the base-2 logarithm should be computed.
             Must be non-zero and positive.
+        useless (str): an unused variable to just showcase how we can have multiple entries in a section.

     Returns:
         float: the base-2 logarithm of `x`.
     """ # (1)!